-The Student Advocacy Office is here to facilitate the transition to college and the academic success of students at Roger Williams University through mentoring, advocacy and encouragement.
+Peer Mentorship is here to facilitate the transition to college and the academic success of students at Roger Williams University through mentoring, advocacy and encouragement.

 Available to all physically-qualified Americans, ROTC emphasizes the development of leadership skills and preparation for leadership roles in the Army.
 Significant scholarships are available.

 The ELS Language Center on RWU's campus offers an Intensive English Program as well as intermediate level English as a Second Language program for non-native English speakers.

 RWU has placement guidelines to determine the appropriate entry-level course for new students taking courses in the areas of chemistry, foreign language, mathematics and writing.
 While RWU is standardized test optional for Admission in most majors, we do require the submission of test scores for academic placement.

 This office provides instructional support and training resources, supports integration of technology in the classroom, promotes collaboration among faculty and students and provides the technology tools needed to reach the full potential of lifelong learning.